 - Task coloring and priorities.

-There are apps available for nearly all devices, and they all seem to be very well-designed (at least the ones I checked).
+There are apps available for nearly all devices, and they all seem to be very well-designed.

 Furthermore, Todoist lets you organize the things you have going on into individual projects, but you also get a range of other useful features, from sub-tasks, sub-projects, recurring tasks, to reminders, comments, task collaboration, or even productivity tracking through nice “karma” scores.